Formatting Reference

 Internal Links

-You can create internal links using double brackets or with standard markdown: Getting Started or Markdown Features.
+You can create internal links using double brackets (wikilinks) or with standard markdown.

 Reference Links